-Shopping for a coffee machine under $100 is easy because you’re mostly looking at drip coffee makers.
-But, when your budget extends to $200, semi-automatic coffee makers enter the fray and all hell breaks loose.
+Finding a great espresso maker with a budget under $200 is possible, but it’s a challenge that requires a lot of research.
 So, is there a way to make good decisions amidst the chaos of options?
 Yes, and we will show you how.
-Before we begin, let’s look at the different types of coffee machines available in this range.
+Before we begin, let’s look at the different types of espresso machines available in this range.

 You can refer to our top 5 espresso machine picks under $200 and select a product that meets your requirements.
 But, if you want to do research on other options, we recommend you look at products from DeLonghi, Keurig, Nespresso, and Mr. Coffee.
 But, make sure you objectively compare the pros and cons of the products based on the factors discussed here.

-However, if you’re not excited about brewing coffee with a portafilter, the capsule-based Nespresso Inissia offers a viable alternative.
+However, if you’re not excited about brewing espresso with a portafilter, the capsule-based Nespresso Inissia offers a viable alternative.
 Also, you get the added advantage of brewing multiple flavors.

 If you have a discerning eye, you can easily spot the winners in every price category.
 We hope that this article helps you develop that skill and that you start your barista journey at the earliest.